DQL Definition¶

 support 3 formats:

-- Numeric values with time units, e.g.:
+- Numeric value with time unit, e.g.:

 1m

-- Timestamps, e.g.:
+- Timestamp, e.g.:

 1672502400

-- Time values in milliseconds,
+- Time value in milliseconds,

 1672502400000